BUL - Update

 The course in Library Skills

-all first year students provides information and helps students develop skills
+of all first year students provides information and helps students develop

-necessary for academic life.
-Research strategies including selection of a
+skills necessary for academic life.
+Research strategies including

-topic, using information sources and preparing a seven item bibliography are
+selection of a topic, using information sources and preparing a seven item

 PROJECT DESK CALENDARS